FastMoq

 • FastMoq.Core bundles the internal reflection provider and the bundled moq provider.

-• reflection is the default provider if you do nothing.
+• reflection is the default fallback if you do nothing and provider discovery is ambiguous.

 • moq is still available without adding another package.

-• optional providers such as nsubstitute must be added explicitly and registered with MockingProviderRegistry.
+• optional providers such as nsubstitute must still be added explicitly as package references, but once the package is present FastMoq can discover and register them automatically.

 Important boundary: